DeNepo/template-html-css/planning/README.md

 ## Introduction

 Welcome to my portfolio!
-This project showcases my skills, education, and projects as a junior developer.
+This project showcases my skills, education, and projects as a junior developer!

 ## Project Objectives